hapepo23/crud-demo-ajax-javascript-php-mysql/README.md

 ## Parameter BASE_URL in index.php

-This line in index.php need to be changed according to the directory where this app is placed.
+This line in [index.php](index.php) need to be changed according to the directory where this app is placed.

     const BASE_URL = "/diary"; // <--- This may need to be changed.

+## PHP Error Reporting

+Can be switched on or off in [config/error_reporting.php](config/error_reporting.php)